getnamingo/registry/docs/dns.md

 };
 ```

-### 3.5.
-Validate and Apply BIND Configuration
+### 2.5.
+Validate and Apply Configuration

-After completing your secondary zone setup, check for syntax errors using `named-checkconf`, then restart BIND using `systemctl restart bind9` to apply the changes.
+After completing your secondary zone setup, check for syntax errors using `named-checkconf`, then restart BIND9 using `systemctl restart bind9` to apply the changes.

 To verify that the zone was successfully transferred from the hidden master, check your logs with `grep 'transfer of "test."' /var/log/syslog`.
 You should see a log entry confirming the successful zone transfer.